 Tax credits are particularly useful because they subtract directly from your tax bill instead of merely reducing your taxable income, where you only receive benefits in proportion to the tax bracket you pay.
 In other words, if you are in the 25% tax bracket, a $100 tax deduction yields an extra $25 while a $100 tax credit yields a full $100 in savings.

 Available dependent-related tax credits include the Earned Income Tax Credit, the Child Tax Credit, and the Child and Dependent Care Credit.
-Check the instructions for Form 1040 to determine if you qualify.
+Check the instructions for Form 1040 to determine if you and your dependents qualify.
 Instructions on how to calculate your credit are also included.

 Make sure that you claim all of the dependents whom you are legally allowed to claim.
 After all, if your dependents are going to consume your resources and raid your refrigerator, you want to get as many tax savings out of the arrangement as you possibly can.